ovh/manager/.ai-doc/30-best-practices/frontend-react-patterns.md

 This document defines the **frontend React patterns** used in the OVHcloud Manager ecosystem.
 It provides a comprehensive guide to common React patterns, component design principles, and architectural approaches that ensure consistency and maintainability across all Manager applications.

-These patterns serve as a shared language for teams and provide proven solutions to common React development challenges.

 ## ⚙️ Context

 Frontend React patterns are essential for: